python-botogram/botogram/docs/shared-memory.rst

 How to use shared memory
 ========================

-botogram has an useful decorator, :py:func:`botogram.pass_shared`, which provides the shared memory's object as first argument of the function.
-You can then store everything in it, and those things will be synchronized for you.
+If your function requires the ``shared`` argument, botogram will fill it with your bot's shared memory object, which has the same API as the builtin ``dict``.
+Then, you can store in it everything you want, and it will be synchronized between the processes.

-Please note that shared memory's object is provided only if the function is called by botogram itself: if you call it directly, that argument will be missing.
+Please note that the shared memory object is provided only if the function is called by botogram itself: if you call it directly, that argument won't be provided.

 .. note::